|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-2 cups low-sodium, fat-free chicken broth (or vegetable broth)
+2 cups low-sodium, nonfat chicken broth, or vegetable broth

 Gather the ingredients.